All Episodes Plain Text

 That sets the spending limits on both the discretionary and the mandatory side.

-The appropriators are bound by the 302 limits in the budget resolution on the discretionary side and on the mandatory side reconciliation instructions are supposed to be sent to each committee with the mandate within 60 days to report out those legislative changes that are necessary to bring mandatory spending in line with these limits.
+And on the mandatory side, reconciliation instructions are supposed to be sent to each committee with the mandate within 60 days to report out those legislative changes that are necessary to bring mandatory spending in line with these limits.

 That hasn't been used in years.

-But it hasn't been used as it was intended.
+It's been misused, but it hasn't been used as it was intended.

-When it has been used, it's been instrumental in reducing the deficit and I think was instrumental in producing the four balanced budgets that we saw in the 1990s, the last time we saw balanced budgets.
+When it has been used, it's been instrumental in reducing the deficit, and I think was instrumental in producing the four balanced budgets that we saw in the 1990s, the last time we saw balanced budgets.

 If it goes to the floor, if it passes, and if it goes into the next Congress, how much more difficult will it be to resolve the issue of funding in a new Congress with a new administration in place, do you think?